CanarysAutomations/autoprovision-github-resources/README.md

 # Auto-Create GitHub Resources

 The tool will communicate with the repositories and organzations of GitHub.
-The exe file will be available for auto provision of GitHub resources with each release.
+The [exe](https://github.com/CanarysAutomations/autocreate-github-resources/releases) file will be available for auto provision of GitHub resources with each release.
 This tool is intended to restrict manual labour as much as possible.
 The tool with the help of few inputs will

 - **Create a repository**- An empty repository will be created

-- **Repository Access**- Based on the excel file input, the teams will be given access to the created repository
+- **Repository Access**- The teams will be given access to the created repository based on the excel file input

-- **Project**- An Empty project will be created for the repository with a basic kanban board.
+- **Project**- An empty project will be created for the repository with a pre-configured **Basic Kanban** template with columns for **To Do**, **In progress**, and **Done**

 ## Benefits

-- This tool can be used as a template when repositories have to be created for an organization.
+- This tool can be used as a template when repositories have to be created for an organization
-- Automate your repository creation with very few inputs
+- Automate the creation of repositories with very few inputs

 ## GitHub REST API